JGRennison/OpenTTD-patches/docs/jgrpp-low-level-changes.md

 * Various data structures have been replaced with B-tree maps/sets (cpp-btree library), or robin-hood hash maps.
 * Various lists have been replaced with vectors, or other data structures.
 * Various deques and queues have been replaced with ring buffers.
-* Remove mutexes from SmallStack, only used from the main thread.
 * Maintain free list for text effect entries.
 * Change underlying data structures for ScriptList, create reverse mapping on demand instead of unconditionally.
 * Use row-aligned bitmap for BitmapTileArea.